 Wasatch Photonics offers an unparalleled breadth and range of OCT spectrometers at wavelengths from the visible through to 1600 nm, with speeds up to 250 kHz, allowing you to find your perfect fit.
 Choose the center wavelength and bandwidth for the depth and resolution you need, then select the camera, speed, and connection right for your application.
 Explore our Cobra OCT spectrometer series

 If you are designing an OCT system for commercial use, as a standalone ophthalmology or nondestructive testing instrument, or as complementary imaging for surgical guidance, you may have additional size and integration restrictions.
 That’s why we’ve designed a smaller, lighter, and highly robust OCT spectrometer specifically for OEMs.
 It offers comparable performance to our signature Cobra-S OCT spectrometer, and is offered in multiple models matched to available SLD sources for cost-effective OCT imaging in volume.
+Wasatch Photonics’ OCT spectrometers meet the stringent requirements for thermal and mechanical performance required in medical devices, and have been designed into devices that are compliant with regulations like IEC 60601.
 Explore our ‘compact without compromise’ OEM OCT spectrometers.

 Whether you have a new application or an existing system, our experienced team will help you find the ideal OCT grating or spectrometer for your research or new product development.
 Contact us today to discuss your unique needs.